arnav-kolli/musicMatch/docs/ui-design/index.md

 ![HTML & CSS Mockup 2](songselect.png)

 Similarly, this is a very rudimentary mockup implementation of our Discover song queue.
+The key information shown about the song will include its cover art, song title and artist, and album name.